 Joann was awarded Honorary Membership of the Saint Andrew Society of Southern California in June 1997 in recognition of the unique and outstanding contribution she has made, and is continuing to make, to the furtherance of Scotland’s culture and history here in the United States.

-In contrast to her musical endeavors, Joann is also a martial arts enthusiast and has been featured in sports publications, including "Inside Kung Fu", "Martial Arts" and "World Black Belt".
+In contrast to her musical endeavors, Joann is also a martial arts enthusiast and has been featured in several sports publications.

 Joann has written several children's books featuring the mischievous tyke, Wee Billy - a character she admits is based on herself since she was a bit of a tomboy growing up and always seemed to be getting into scrapes!
 She is in demand at schools and children's groups to read her stories and talk with her young audiences about the differences of growing up in Scotland and the USA.